shiri-naeiim/shiri-naeiim.github.io/README.md

 Exercise 19

-It is hard to answer this question but in my opinion, it is a good practice for Iranian society to defend its freedom in basic rights like freedom to choose clothing by Civil disobedience and learn to play the decisionmaker rule in their own lifestyle instead of taking orders from a minority.
+It is hard to answer this question but in my opinion, it is a good practice for Iranian society to defend its freedom in basic rights like freedom to choose clothing by Civil disobedience and learn to play the decisionmaker rule in their lifestyle instead of taking orders from a minority.

 ---